What if your child won’t eat dinner?

 iv) Practice making it fun.
 If the table is not a happy place, what can you do to make it into one?

-Is dinner the hardest meal for you?
+Does your child struggle to eat dinner?
 Or do you have some great tips to share?

-Judith, MA Cantab (Cambridge University), Post Grad Dip Psychology (Massey University), is an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
+Judith, MA Cantab (Cambridge University), MSc Psychology (first-class honours), is working on a PhD, an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
 She works with 100+ families every year resolving fussy eating and returning pleasure and joy to the meal table.

 She is also mum to two boys and the author of Creating Confident Eaters and Winner Winner I Eat Dinner.
-Her dream is that every child is able to approach food from a place of safety and joy, not fear.
+Her dream is that every child can approach food from a place of safety and joy, not fear.

 Learn more about Judith here: https://theconfidenteater.com/about/